 Possession and Sale of Fentanyl

 Fentanyl is a synthetic opioid used around the nation to alleviate pain and suffering for patients who need it.
-Although the drug was created with a benign use, it’s become a major component in the current opioid crisis that plagues the U.S including the state of Iowa.
-In 2016, the CDC reported that fentanyl and analogues of the drug were the most common cause of overdose deaths that year, and most of these deaths were due to illegally manufactured fentanyl.
+Although the drug was created for a benign use, it’s become a major component in the current opioid crisis that plagues the U.S. including the state of Iowa.
+In 2016, the CDC reported that fentanyl and analogs of the drug were the most common cause of overdose deaths that year, and most of these deaths were due to illegally manufactured fentanyl.

 Des Moines Attorney for Possession of Fentanyl in IA

 Most victims of fentanyl addiction began taking the medication under the direction from a doctor.
 These are hardworking individuals who contribute to society who have simply fallen victim to the opioid crisis, not criminals.
 If you are in a similar situation, it’s in your best interest to obtain legal representation from an experienced attorney like the legal team we have at McCarthy & Hamrock, P.C..

 With decades of collective experience, the drug defense attorneys at McCarthy & Hamrock, P.C. can examine your case and build a strong defense plan designed to undermine the prosecution.
 Set up your first consultation with a skilled Des Moines fentanyl defense attorney today by calling McCarthy & Hamrock, P.C..
 We accept clients throughout the greater Des Moines area including Polk County and Dallas County.
 Some examples of cities we serve include Perry, Waukee, Minburn, West Des Moines, Redfield, Alleman, Polk City, Windsor Heights, and Runnells.